grafana/explore-traces/docs/sources/_index.md

 Most investigations follow these steps:

+1. Select the primary signal.
 1. Choose the metric you want to use: rates, errors, or duration.
 1. Define filters to refine the view of your data.
-1. Investigate the data to compare a baseline and selected data.
+1. Use the comparison, structural or trace list to drill down into the issue.
 1. Inspect data to drill down to view a breakdown, structure of the span tree, or individual spans.

 ### Example